find your perfect postgrad program

 Masters degree programs in architecture will look at the ways to plan, design and construct buildings and other structures.
 They will approach the design and creation of a building or structure from both an art and a science perspective, exploring various different elements.

-These will include the design process – both free drawing and computer based; urban development; ecological and environmental issues that are potentially affected by architecture and can help to shape it both visually and developmentally; sustainable development; and maintaining historic buildings and architecture successfully.
+These will include the design process – both free drawing and computer-based drawing; urban development; ecological and environmental issues that are potentially affected by architecture and can help to shape it both visually and developmentally; sustainable development; and maintaining historic buildings and architecture successfully.
 In most countries you will need to study architecture at undergraduate and postgraduate level to gain a professional qualification in architecture, for example the traditional Architecture RIBA in the UK which takes seven years to complete.

-There is a wide variety of architecture postgraduate programs available throughout the world, and obviously depending on where you choose to study could very much influence the content of your course – as the surroundings of your chosen university could have a big impact on the study modules and the lecturers’ inspirations, from the Renaissance architecture of Italy, to the post-war architecture of some parts of Eastern Europe, to the ultra-modern architecture of New York City, Singapore and Hong Kong.
+There is a wide variety of architecture postgraduate programs available throughout the world, and obviously depending on where you choose to study could influence the content of your course – as the surroundings of your chosen university could have a big impact on the study modules and the lecturers’ inspirations, from the Renaissance architecture of Italy, to the post-war architecture of some parts of Eastern Europe, to the ultra-modern architecture of New York City, Singapore and Hong Kong.

 The construction industry is always going to be a growth industry as people will always need new places to live, work and study – not to mention new roads, tunnels and bridges to travel on.
-Therefore studying construction at a higher education institution is a great idea in terms of opening up some great career options.
+Therefore, studying construction at a higher education institution is a great idea in terms of opening up some great career options.

 Construction also involves aspects of planning and management as building projects need to be coordinated properly.
 Logistical know-how also plays an important part in construction.Find postgraduate programs in TRANSPORT